stevenkabc/amplify-android/README.md

         mRecyclerView.setAdapter(mAdapter);

         mAWSAppSyncClient = ClientFactory.getInstance(this);

-        query();
     }

     @Override
     public void onResume() {
         super.onResume();

-        // Refresh the list data when we return to the screen query();
+        // Query list data when we return to the screen query();
     }